hagenest/zeit_crawler/README.md

 # leitmedien

 leitmedien saves metadata from rss-feeds of major German news sites.
 The goal is to perform data analysis in the future.
-It is currently heavy **wip**, you probably shouldn't use it.
+It is currently heavy **wip**, you shouldn't use it.

 ## Dependencies